284 Main St., Point Arena, CA 95468, 707-882-3616

 Meet the talented artists of the Coast Highway Art Collective and discover their stories.

-This dynamic collective thrives on the ever-changing art landscape, reflecting the varied interests and creativity of its artists.
+This dynamic community thrives on the ever-changing art landscape, reflecting the varied interests, skills, and imagination of its members.

 Discover the roots of the Coast Highway Art Collective, from its founding in 2012 to the rich history of its gallery space in Point Arena.
 Learn more about our journey and the community that continues to grow and thrive.